hlennon/LCTMtools/README.md

 ### Thanks
 A special thank you to Charlotte Watson for testing the R package.

-If you notice any bugs or just want to chat, get in touch.
+If you notice any bugs, have any ideas how to improve the package or just if you are missing some features, drop me an e-mail.